python-websockets/websockets/docs/cheatsheet.rst

   * On Python ≥ 3.5, you can also use it as an asynchronous context manager.

-  * You may subclass :class:`~websockets.server.WebSocketClientProtocol` and
-    pass it or a factory function as the ``create_protocol`` argument for advanced customization.
+  * For advanced customization, you may subclass :class:`~websockets.server.WebSocketClientProtocol` and pass either this subclass or a factory function as the ``create_protocol`` argument.

 * Call :meth:`~websockets.protocol.WebSocketCommonProtocol.recv` and
   :meth:`~websockets.protocol.WebSocketCommonProtocol.send` to receive and